 - a.
-Phase development projects to the maximum degree practicable and consider seasonal work limitations. - b.
-Inspect, maintain, and repair all BMPs as needed to ensure continued performance of their intended function. - c.
+Phase development projects to the maximum degree practicable and take into account seasonal work limitations. - b.
+Inspect, maintain and repair all BMPs as needed to assure continued performance of their intended function. - c.
 Maintain, update, and implement the Construction SWPPP. - d.
 Projects that disturb one or more acres must have site inspections conducted by a Certified Erosion and Sediment Control Lead (CESCL).
 Project sites disturbing less than one acre may have a CESCL or a person without CESCL certification conduct inspections.
 By the initiation of construction, the Construction SWPPP must identify the CESCL or inspector, who must be present on site or on-call at all times.

-Element 13: Protect Infiltration BMPs
+Element 13: Protect Low Impact Development BMPs

-The project proponent must protect existing and proposed infiltration BMPs during construction.
-The primary purpose of On-Site Stormwater Management (often referred to as Low Impact Development, or LID) is to reduce the disruption of the natural site hydrology through infiltration.
+The primary purpose of On-Site Stormwater Management is to reduce the disruption of the natural site hydrology through infiltration.
 BMPs used to meet 4.5 Minimum Requirement #5: On-Site Stormwater Management (often called LID BMPs) are permanent facilities.

 - a.
-Protect all infiltration BMPs from sedimentation through installation and maintenance of erosion and sediment control BMPs on portions of the site that drain into the infiltration BMPs.
+Protect all LID BMPs (including, but not limited to BMP T7.30: Bioretention, BMP T5.14A: Rain Gardens, and BMP T5.15: Permeable Pavements) from sedimentation through installation and maintenance of erosion and sediment control BMPs on portions of the site that drain into the LID BMPs.
 Restore the BMPs to their fully functioning condition if they accumulate sediment during construction.
-Restoring the BMP must include removal of sediment and any sediment-laden soils within the BMP and replacing the removed soils with soils meeting the design specification. - b.
-Prevent compacting infiltration BMPs by excluding construction equipment and foot traffic.
-Protect completed lawn and landscaped areas from compaction due to construction equipment.

-- c.
-Control erosion and avoid introducing sediment from surrounding land uses onto BMP T5.15: Permeable Pavement.
+Restoring the BMP must include removal of sediment and any sediment-laden Bioretention/Rain Garden soils, and replacing the removed soils with soils meeting the design specification. - b.
+Maintain the infiltration capabilities of LID BMPs by protecting against compaction by construction equipment and foot traffic.
+Protect completed lawn and landscaped areas from compaction due to construction equipment. - c.
+Control erosion and avoid introducing sediment from surrounding land uses onto BMP T5.15: Permeable Pavements.
 Do not allow muddy construction equipment on the base material or pavement.
-Do not allow sediment-laden runoff onto permeable pavements. - d.
+Do not allow sediment-laden runoff onto permeable pavements or base materials. - d.
 Permeable pavement fouled with sediments or no longer passing an initial infiltration test must be cleaned using procedures from the local stormwater manual or the manufacturer's procedures. - e.
-Keep all heavy equipment off existing soils under infiltration BMPs that have been excavated to final grade to retain the infiltration rate of the soils.
+Keep all heavy equipment off existing soils under LID BMPs that have been excavated to final grade to retain the infiltration rate of the soils.